RonitKaushal/datalans/README.md

-# 🎉 Social Media Performance Analyzer 📊
+# 🎉 DataLans - Transforming social media data into insights that shine 📊

 **Welcome to the *ultimate* tool for analyzing social media engagement!** 🚀 Built with ❤️ using **Next.js**, **LangFlow**, and **Astra DB**, this app will make your social media stats look *cooler than a TikTok influencer's dance moves*! 🕺💃